Split Second (game show): Countdown Round

-The Countdown Round served as the final round and determined the winner.
-No money was awarded for correct answers in this round.
-Instead, a correct answer enabled a player to keep control of the question and answer any parts that were still available.
-An incorrect answer passed control to the next player who had buzzed in.
+The Countdown Round serves as the final round and determines the winner.
+No money is awarded for correct answers in this round.
+Instead, a correct answer enables a player to keep control of the question and answer any parts that are still available.
+An incorrect answer passes control to the next player who has buzzed in.

-Each player was required to give a set number of answers in order to win the game.
-The leader entering the Countdown Round had the lowest number, with the second place player needing one more answer than the leader and the third place player two.
-In the event of a tie, the tied players had to give the same number of answers.
-On the original series, the leader needed three answers to win (which could be accomplished in one question), the second-place player four, and the third place-player five.
+Each player is required to give a set number of answers in order to win the game.
+The leader entering the Countdown Round has the lowest number, with the second-place player needing one more answer than the leader and the third-place player two.
+In the event of a tie, the tied players have to give the same number of answers.
+In the original series, the leader needed three answers to win (which could be accomplished in one question), the second-place player four, and the third place-player five.
 These numbers all increased by one when the syndicated series debuted, with four being the lowest number and six the highest.

+On the GSN version, the leader needs four answers to win, the second-place player six, and the third-place player eight.
+In the event of a tie for first place, the tied players have to give five answers, whereas a tie for second place requires six.

-The first player to count down to zero won the game regardless of their total score and moved on to the bonus round.
-All three players kept their accumulated money.
+The first player to count down to zero wins the game regardless of their total score and moves on to the bonus round.
+In previous versions, all three players kept their accumulated money.
+The champion wins $1,000 on the GSN version.

 Bonus Round

 1970s

 Every new champion was given a choice of five car keys, which corresponded with five cars that were displayed on stage.
 The champion chose a car to attempt to start with the key, and if he/she was successful the car was won and the champion retired.
 If the car did not start, it was taken out of play and the champion tried the same key in another car if he/she returned the next day.
-If after four consecutive tries the key did not start a car, if the champion won the next game he/she received a choice of any of the cars on stage.
+If after four consecutive tries, the key did not start a car, if the champion won the next game he/she received a choice of any of the cars on stage.

 In addition to the car, a retiring champion received a cash bonus.
 The bonus started at $1,000 and increased by $500 for each unsuccessful bonus round (originally $200 to start with $200 more for each unsuccessful bonus round), resetting only when a champion won a car.